 - Excess Moisture

-While a little bit of moisture or a crack that has been there for a long time are probably not anything significant to worry about, you’ll need to talk to a professional for a full evaluation.
-Give a stonemason expert like Dutchies a call to help you evaluate what may need to be done to your stone foundation.
+While a little bit of moisture or a crack that has been there for a long time is probably not anything significant to worry about, you’ll need to talk to a professional for a full evaluation for stone foundation repair.
+Give a stonemason expert like Dutchies a call to help you evaluate what may need to be done to your stone foundation in Southeastern PA.